nguyenkevin-dotcom/Common_core/get_next_line/README.md

 Great!
 You've did it!
 You've reached the end of the whole process.
 Thank you for reading this README.md.

+# How it really works
+In _Description_ section I meantiond briefly what's the goal of the project and what's the purpose of each file.
+Now we will be focusing on how the program really works.

+## Beginning

 # Resources
 Here's the list where of resources from which I was able to create this project:
 - https://www.youtube.com/watch?v=-Mt2FdJjVno&list=PLPqnnyLDYcuGXkdP_yK63cA-GSwdgb7vm&index=6